AriFordsham/GHCWiki/compiler-performance.md

   - Much like **pidigits**, a lot more `integer-gmp` stuff shows up in these profiles.
 While it's still just like the last one, there are some other regressions; for example, `GHC.Integer.Type.remInteger` seems to have 245901/260800 calls/bytes allocated, vs 121001/200000 for 7.8

-TODO Build 7.10 with `integer-gmp 0.5` (not "`integer-gmp2`") to compare allocation baselines - did the compiler or the rewrite cause these failures?

 TODO Lots of fusion changes have happened in the last few months too - but these should all be pretty diagnosable with some reverts, since they're usually very localized.
 Maybe worth looking through `base` changes.

 #### Runtime